 - Install Docker

 - Start an AEM publish instance running on localhost:4503

 - Git clone the docker-aem-dispatcher Github repository

-- Run the “docker build -t dispatcher .” command
+- Run the “docker build -t easy-docker-dispatcher .” command

 And there you have it!
 AEM dispatcher is now running on localhost:8080.
 Docker will take care of setting up a container with the correct versions of software installed into the correct locations and provide you the error log output.